jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 No ideas yet.

-> Act 1
-> Lune: You do that and we both die

-No ideas yet.

 > Act 2: Visages
 > Monoco: Normally I enjoy a little destruction, but this doesn't feel right